20 Best Cities to Visit on a Cruise to Spain

 Scenic Andalusia, the picture was taken from the hill of Vejer de la Frontera

 Spain is an unfinished story, always full of surprises and twists, and that’s exactly what keeps the reader interested and engaged until the very end.
-It always makes you go back through its pages and read them again, and again.
-And, the best stories are written on a cruise, right?

 Enjoy your stay in Spain, and share your love for Spain with me.
-I truly hope you enjoyed the read.
+I truly hope you enjoyed the read!

 This article may contain affiliate / compensated links.
 For full information, please see my disclaimer here.